piotrcki/airgap-os/README.md

 [Download the ISO from the release section of this repository](https://github.com/piotrcki/Airgap OS/releases) and burn it to a DVD or a flashdrive.

+The default password is `changeme` and the default keyboard layout is QWERTY.

 # Security

 The security model of Airgap OS should prevent the vast majority of cyberattacks, including those involving 0days.